YashdalfTheGray/talk-writer/README.md

 Passing in the `--root` flag tells us where to put the files and is required.
 Generally, `$(pwd)` in your project root is the best place to put them.

+#### `--overwrite`

+Use this flag when the files that this package will generate already exist but you want this package to overwrite them with the defaults.
+You can find the default file templates in the `src/templates` directory.

 ### Building

 You can use this package to build a talk or any kind of Javascript application using `talk-writer build`.
 This subcoomand takes a few flags that are of interest.